 Step 2A: Do you fit in the ING culture?

-In the first test we will assess your suitability for the role based on your responses to a series of decision-making scenarios that trainees are likely to encounter in the ING workplace.
+In the first test we will assess your suitability for the role based on your responses to a series of decision-making scenarios that trainees are likely to face in the ING workplace.
 You are required to rate the effectiveness of a number of different responses to these scenarios, giving us insight into how well you are aligned with the ING culture.

 Step 2B: Do you have the analytical capabilities?